dafny-lang/dafny/docs/_includes/Statements.md

 and the type of the first LHS expression must be assignable from the return type of the `Extract` member
 * the `IsFailure` and `PropagateFailure` methods may not be ghost
 * the LHS expression assigned the output of the `Extract` member is ghost precisely if `Extract` is ghost

+The following subsections show various uses and alternatives.

 ### 21.7.1.
 Failure compatible types